laempy/pyoints/README.md

 ## Software recommendations

-Following python packages (distributed via pip) were used for software development, testing and documentation.
+Following python packages were used for software development, testing and documentation.

 ### autopep8